shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 how much noise has been added to a specific image of the dataset.

-Once the model has been trained random noise can be generated and inputted which the model just sees as image from the dataset with noise applied.
+Once the model has been trained random noise can be generated and inputted which the model just sees as an image from the trained dataset with noise applied.
 The model then generates a guess to how much noise needs to be removed from each specific pixel to produce an image similar to the trained dataset.
 At this point via some math as described in the basis [paper](https://arxiv.org/pdf/2006.11239.pdf) the input noise can have the predicted noise removed to generate a brand-new Knee MRI scan.